Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 asserting that the service operator has been constructing the tree correctly.

 **Contact Monitoring**, on the other hand, supports a single-party deployment with no third party.
-The tradeoff is that the background monitoring protocol requires a number of requests that's proportional to the number of keys a user has looked up in the past.
+The tradeoff is that executing the background monitoring protocol requires an amount of work that's proportional to the number of keys a user has looked up in the past.
 As such, it's less suited to use-cases where users look up a large number of ephemeral keys, but would work ideally in a use-case where users look up a small number of keys repeatedly (for example, the keys of